mikelduke/phpGPS/README.md

 ## Features
-* Stores gps coordinates in a MySQL database, generates xml, and draws markers on to an Google Maps map.
+* Stores gps coordinates in a MySQL database, generates xml, and draws markers on to a Google Maps map.
 * Draw Paths on the map using the gps entries
 * Paths can be colored
 * Entries can be linked to paths, to a device, and a device to an owner